 It seemed a couple of the reinforcement team had already retreated with their unconscious or injured members, but the others remained, fighting against the coppers while backing down the street, probably planning to scatter and run once they reached the corner.

 The coppers were still affected by Speer’s philtre of stench, but not as much as Siobhan had hoped.
 All of them were coughing and gagging, but only a couple were on their hands and knees, retching onto the cobblestone.

 The remainder were well enough to follow the Verdant Stag’s people down the street, shooting spells as they went.
 ‘The wind probably blew a lot of the philtre away.’
 Unlike the darkness, which was magical and not in danger of being dispersed by anything but counter-magic, stench was largely reliant on physical particles for its effect.

 She quickly rubbed out the glyphs on her portable glass spell array, leaving the actual Circle itself intact, and lifted it in front of her face, both hands pressed together in a praying position at its center, one on either side of the glass.
+Her Conduit dug into her right palm, scratching against the pane.
 “Life’s breath, shadow mine.
 In darkness we were born.
 In darkness do we feast.
 Devour, and arise.”

 As it had done in Katerin’s office, on that first night in Gilbratha, her shadow darkened and writhed, moving without regard to the normal laws of light and darkness.